tumy-tech-labs/authorization-service/README.md

     audience: account
 ```

 The middleware fetches each issuer's JWKS and caches the keys with automatic expiry, allowing key rotation without service restarts.
+JWKS documents are refreshed automatically at a configurable interval and whenever tokens with new key IDs are encountered, so new signing keys are picked up without downtime.

 #### Keycloak example